From Baseline to Game Day

 Cleared, competition ready, and competition sustainability are not all the same thing.
 Rehab starts in the weight room and the clinic.
 But it has to hold up on the court.

-The athlete could see her own trajectory — not as an abstract clinical metric, but as a number to watch move in the right direction as a direct response to her own effort and consistency.
+That last point mattered.
+The athlete could see their own trajectory — not as an abstract clinical metric, but as a number to watch move in the right direction as a direct response to their own effort and consistency.

 Athlete-led, by design